mehmetakifakkus/interactive-comments/README.md

 ## Features

-- First-level comments should be ordered by their score, whereas nested replies are ordered by time added.
+- First-level comments are ordered by their score, whereas nested replies are ordered by time added.
 Upvoting and downvoting scores on the first level comments changes the order.
 - Replying to a comment adds the new reply to the bottom of the nested replies within that comment.
 - A confirmation modal pops up before a comment or reply is deleted.
 - You can only edit or delete your own comments and replies.